jeremy-block/academic-website/contributing.md

 *This document was adapted from the open-source contribution guidelines for [Brian A. Danielak](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)*

+### Hi, I'm Dumbarton 👋
+Dumbarton is a Jekyll Theme developed by [Tyler Butler](https://github.com/tcbutler320).
+The theme is designed for academics and features a simple home page with an about me section and an interactive highlights section to describe publications, coursework, courses taught, and projects.
+You can checkout the project on [Github](https://github.com/tcbutler320/Jekyll-Theme-Dumbarton), feel free to make contributions and feature requests and don't forget to give it a star.

 I love your input!
 I want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug